JohnyNich/Encryption/README.md

   Auto Debug: When program start's up, debugging mode is automatically enabled.

+  Date-Time Stamp: Will automatically add a date-time stamp to the sequence, which will be shown during decryption.

 Note: Please remember when changing config optionts that the input can either be True or False.